Market Update

 Recent auction sales have seen strong competition for wool and a significant increase in prices.
-All of the main buyers of British wool have been active, with UK, European, and Chinese-focussed buyers competing to secure wool supplies.
+All of the main buyers of British wool have been active.
+UK, European, and Chinese-focussed buyers competing to secure wool supplies.
 All core types of British wool are now trading at significantly higher levels than we saw last season.
-Indeed, prices are at the highest levels for almost a decade, which should help support returns for British Wool’s members this season if higher prices can be sustained.
+Prices are at their highest levels in almost a decade.
+This should help support returns for British Wool members this season if prices hold.

-The British Wool index has increased by 27% over the last two months and the average auction price reached £1.21 per kg in the sale on 4th November.
+The British Wool index has increased by 27% over the last two months.
+The average auction price reached £1.21 per kg in the sale on 4th November.
 Sale prices last season averaged £1.00 per kg.

 The trend mirrors the price rises that have been seen in New Zealand, with global demand for quality cross-bred wool outstripping supplies.